Onkeliroh/ARD-Audiothek-RSS-Adapter/README.md

 ## Building and Running

-To build the project, ensure you have Maven and GraalVM installed.
+To build the project, ensure you have Maven installed.
 Then run:

 ```bash
 mvn clean package